Nachi Katsuura Tuna Market (Why You Should Visit!)

-And so I decided to explore the tuna market.
-The market is renowned for its early morning tuna auctions.
 The action begins at 7 am and has a more intimate feel than its more famous counterpart in Tokyo.
-And if you explore it with a tour guide, you’ll get to sample the freshest tuna you’ll ever get your hands on.
+And if you explore it with a tour guide, you’ll get to sample the freshest tuna you’ll ever get your hands on – but you can also just rock up by yourself and peer in through the mesh screens.

 In this post, I’ll shed some light on how to get to your destination and what to expect when you reach the observation decks.